نوع مقاله : مقاله پژوهشی

 نویسندگان English

 The present study is of an applied type based on its purpose and descriptive-analytical in nature.
 In this research, using a qualitative method based on content analysis of the results of previous studies, the role and capacities of smart cities in improving urban resilience have been examined.
 For this purpose, information and data were first collected from library resources, which included scientific articles and chapters from books in the common field of smart city and urban resilience.
-Then, through qualitative content analysis and a detailed review of the results of the extracted studies and research, data and information were analyzed.
-For this purpose, research information and data, which included scientific articles and chapters from books in the common field of smart city and urban resilience, were first collected from domestic and foreign databases by simultaneously searching for the two keywords "smart city" and "urban resilience" and applying the time period "from 2015 to 2025".
-The results of this search found 286 documents, which were reduced to 132 by removing duplicate documents and items unrelated to the research topic.
+Then, through qualitative content analysis and a detailed review of the results of the extracted studies, data and information were analyzed.
+For this purpose, research data, which included scientific articles and chapters from books in the common field of smart city and urban resilience, were initially collected from domestic and foreign databases by simultaneously searching for the two keywords “smart city” and “urban resilience” and applying the time period 2015-2025.
+The results of this search yielded 286 documents, which were reduced to 132 by removing duplicate documents and items unrelated to the research topic.
 After that, irrelevant items were removed by reviewing the subject and abstract of the studies and matching them with the topic of the article.
-The final screening was based on reviewing the entire content of the documents, and after removing inappropriate articles, the final total data of this study was reduced to 29 documents.
-Analyzing the qualitative content of previous studies in this field of study allows us to achieve a comprehensive understanding of the role and capacities of smart cities in promoting and improving urban resilience by utilizing reliable sources and analyzing these studies in detail.
-This research approach actually provides the basis for identifying key patterns, analyzing existing trends, and assessing research gaps.
-In this way, a better understanding of how these two concepts interact can be gained and more effective strategies can be provided to increase urban resilience in the context of smart cities.
-So far, various studies have been conducted in this field with the aim of explaining the relationship between the two approaches of smart city and urban resilience, combining the commonalities of the two approaches, presenting models and frameworks for adopting smart approaches and using smart city technologies, strategies, and initiatives to promote and improve urban resilience against crises, each of which has achieved different results.
-The main goal of the present study is to explore the role and capacities of smart cities in improving urban resilience in the face of crises and risks by exploring previous studies in this field and reviewing and analyzing their results.
-The research questions are: 1- What is the role and capacities of smart cities in promoting urban resilience? what conceptual or research gaps are there in this area that should be addressed in the future?
+The final screening was based on reviewing the entire content of the documents, and after removing inappropriate articles, the final dataset of this study was reduced to 29 documents.
+Analyzing the qualitative content of previous studies allowed for achieving a comprehensive understanding of the role and capacities of smart cities in promoting urban resilience by utilizing reliable sources and analyzing these studies.
+This research approach provided the basis for identifying key patterns, analyzing existing trends, and assessing research gaps.
+In this way, a better understanding of how these two concepts interact could be gained and more effective strategies could be provided to increase urban resilience in the context of smart cities.
+The main goal of the present study is to examine the role and capacities of smart cities in improving urban resilience in the face of crises by analyzing the relevant results from previous studies.
+The research questions are: 1) What is the role and capacities of smart cities in promoting urban resilience?
+2) What conceptual or research gaps exist in this area that should be addressed in future studies?

 So far, models and frameworks related to the resilient smart city have been presented in studies conducted in this field.
-Analysis of the models and frameworks presented in this field also shows that the smart city, in three main factors: technical-technological, human-social, and institutional-management, improves the level of urban resilience characteristics such as planning and preparedness, absorption capacity, recovery capability, and adaptation rate, and helps improve the resilience of a city.
-Ultimately, the development and application of this new approach in cities can lead to the development of a smart, resilient, and sustainable city in the against of a complex and risky future.
+Analysis of these models and frameworks also shows that the smart city, in three main factors: technical-technological, human-social, and institutional-management, can improve urban resilience characteristics such as planning and preparedness, absorption capacity, recovery capability, and adaptation rate, and helps enhance the resilience of a city.
+Ultimately, the development and application of this approach can pave the way for development of a smart, resilient, and sustainable cities capable of confronting a complex and uncertain future.

 کلیدواژهها English